Most Popular MBAs to Study Post-Covid

 If you’re interested in entering the tech sector, an MBA might be just the ticket to help you get there.
 44% of graduates from the Foster School of Business headed into tech-related positions in 2019.
 This was followed by graduates from UC-Berkeley’s Haas School of Business, where 33% of graduates went into technology.
 Additionally, the financial viability of tech is promising, with Stanford GSB graduates making a median income of $140,000 last year.

-For a sector that’s only going to increase in opportunities, consider electronic waste management.
+In addition to MBA in Business, consider a program in electronic waste management.
 As COVID-19 drives more and more employers online, this means there’s going to be more need for those who can manage what’s sure to be an upsurge in recycling, refurbishing, or disposing of outdated or broken tech.
 Customers will need support in modifying or updating their businesses to include this essential service, which is where your MBA experience will come in handy.

 If you’ve found yourself with some free time on your hands, this might give you a chance to explore some of the more popular course offerings from MBA programs.
 InsideIIM.com offers a list of 5 online courses, which they say “will help you boost your profile and help you get jobs or get selected in b-school post-COVID-19 lockdown.”
 These courses include data analytics, behavioral investing, digital marketing, people analytics, and design thinking.
 By participating in some of these extracurricular courses, you’ll be able to pad your resume with a new skill set that’s proving to be valuable to employers.